Need for Speed: High Stakes: Reception

-High Stakes received "generally favourable reviews" from critics, according to the review aggregator website Metacritic.
+High Stakes received "generally favorable reviews" from critics, according to the review aggregator website Metacritic.
 Next Generation stated that, while the game is fundamentally similar to its predecessor, it adds enough new features and gameplay modes to attract Need for Speed fans and newcomers.
 Similarly, IGN remarked that High Stakes refines the series' formula while introducing realistic elements, calling it "a well-rounded package."
 In a less positive review, Computer and Video Games editor Ed Lomas felt that there were better racing games for the PlayStation, but acknowledged that the game still has a charm that can appeal to racing enthusiasts.
 The game was occasionally compared to Gran Turismo because it features more realistic gameplay than it predecessor.

 Graphically, High Stakes was praised for its detailed cars, believable scenery, lens flare effects, and real-time lighting.
 A course set in Canada has a train running alongside the road, which IGN cited as an illustration of the game's attention to detail.
 The music and sound received similar praise.
 In particular, IGN enjoyed the house and techno music that is played during the menu, while GameSpot editor Jeff Gerstmann remarked that the language of the police chatter is in the native tongue of the race location.
 The game's inconsistent frame rate was frequently criticized.
 Writing for Official U.S. PlayStation Magazine, editor Kraig Kujawa observed that the issue can be severe in the Hot Pursuit mode, but considered it a minor issue because his experience with the rest of the game was smoother.

 Critics praised the controls and physics engine for providing the right balance between realistic handling and arcade action.
 Game Informer felt that the economy-based tournaments add a new strategic element to the game.
 GameRevolution editor Sean Johnson highlighted the game's artificial intelligence, stating that computer-controlled opponents swerve in the player's direction if the player attempts to overtake them.
 He said that this feature encourages players to develop maneuvering strategies between opponents, making races more exciting.
 The Hot Pursuit mode where one player controls a racer while another tries to catch them as a police pursuit was criticized for being unbalanced.
 Gerstmann explained that the pursuit player is in disadvantage because they cannot call for assistance, resulting in a chicken game where the racer player only has to stay away from the pursuit player until time runs out.